FIFA

 A positive first season!

-We did a complete roll out of the new system before the nomination season started.
+We did gradual rollouts during the nomination and approval period.
 We tracked a lot of factors and eventually marked a few items for enhancements but we couldn't implement them during ongoing season, but the overall feedback was very positive.

 3x